rrcobb/battleship/README.md

   - DONE confirm with key
   - DONE select which boat to move somehow (iteratively)
   - DONE turn ships
+  - DONE prevent ships from locking when they intersect
 - DONE ship status (placing, locked, hidden)
-- figure out turn taking
+- DONE(ish, for now) figure out turn taking
     - DONE move target with arrow keys
     - DONE select with space or enter
     - DONE adds to shots taken
 - DONE get grids rendering per player
     - DONE rendering empty grids
     - DONE render ships on grids
+- DONE render hits / misses on ships
+    - DONE for now: copy other player from this player, effectively shooting at yourself
+    - DONE: AI: random move of target
+        - DONE don't allow firing again at an existing shot